 Welcome to the Country Policy Review and Analysis web area!

-The goal of the CPRA work is to aid country reflection regarding the development of policy for inclusive education.
-It aims to act as a tool for stimulating discussion in the country concerned.
+The Country Policy Review and Analysis (CPRA) work supports reflection regarding the development of country policies for inclusive education.
+CPRA aims to act as a tool for stimulating discussion in the country concerned.
 Its central focus is to analyse the available information about current country policy for inclusive education; the CPRA work does not in any way address the actual implementation of the policy being considered.

 Activities and outputs